abr/abr.github.io/_pressreleases/01-NICE-LOIHI.md

 directly on the chip with programmable learning rules.
-ABR implemented several of ABR’s spiking learning rules, demonstrating supervised learning and reinforcement learning running directly on the Loihi chip to demonstrate at NICE.
+ABR implemented several of ABR’s spiking learning rules, demonstrating supervised learning and reinforcement learning running directly on the Loihi chip.

 Intel showed the first application ever built, its visual object recognition application for Loihi.
-ABR then unveiled three, real-time, online learning demonstration AI applications it created using ABR’s neuromorphic compiler, Nengo, for Loihi.
+ABR then unveiled three real-time, online learning demonstration AI applications it created using ABR’s neuromorphic compiler, Nengo, for Loihi.
-The applications are: (1) a keyword speech recognition app, trained using deep learning and converted to a spiking neural network using ABR’s machine learning to spiking network transfer methods, (2) an expert online reinforcement learning agent visitors could play in a game of tic-tac-toe, (3) a hybrid neuromorphic robotic controller using online non-linear adaptive control that moves the Kinova Jaco2 arm to track a vision system trained with deep learning.
+The applications are: (1) a keyword speech recognition app, trained using deep learning and converted to a spiking neural network using ABR’s machine learning to spiking network transfer methods, (2) an expert online reinforcement learning agent that visitors could play in a game of tic-tac-toe, (3) a hybrid neuromorphic robotic controller using online non-linear adaptive control that moves the Kinova Jaco2 arm to track an object detected using a vision system trained with deep learning.

 ABR developed the applications for Intel in the span of the eight weeks preceding the workshop.
 Intel’s Loihi chip performed